Manishearth/manishearth.github.io/source/_posts/2017-01-10-rust-tidbits-box-is-special.markdown

  [rfcs-impl]: https://github.com/rust-lang/rfcs/issues/1850#issuecomment-271766300
  [deref-impl]: https://github.com/rust-lang/rust/blob/e4fee525e04838dabc82beed5ae1a06051be53fd/src/liballoc/boxed.rs#L502
  [^1]: Seriously though, does anyone use it much?
-I've only seen it getting used for boxed DSTs (trait objects and boxed slices), which themselves are pretty rare, for sending heap types over FFI, and random special cases.
+I've only seen it getting used for boxed DSTs (trait objects and boxed slices), which themselves are pretty rare, for sending heap types over FFI, recursive types (rare), and random special cases.
 I find this pretty interesting given that other languages are much more liberal with non-refcounted single-element allocation.

 In case you didn't realize it, this deref impl returns `&**self` -- since `self`